 The French Major

-- At least 11 credit hours in fourth-year courses including at least two* 3 credit courses taken on the Bloomington campus exclusive of F495
+- 15 additional credit hours with at least 11 credit hours in fourth-year courses, including at least two 3 credit hour FRIT-F courses taken on the Bloomington campus, exclusive of F495, F496, and F499

 Why major in French?

 While a number of our majors choose to enter secondary education as a career, a larger percentage of majors in French combine their language specialization with other studies and pursue careers in business, computer programming and web design, law, public relations, journalism, telecommunications, arts administration, publishing, library science, politics, or public and environmental affairs to name but a few.
 Some students also use their language skills in order to enter government employment, the military, or organizations such as the Peace Corps.
 In all cases, students report back to us that their training in French enhanced their professional and academic opportunities.